usnistgov/5gdeploy/20231017/README.md

 Each machine shall have two network interfaces apart from the control interface.

 * `CTRL_*` variables define the control interface IP addresses, for SSH usage.
+* `CPUSET_*` variables define a list of CPU cores on each host for CPU isolation.
+  * To disable CPU isolation, set them to empty strings.
 * `N3_*` variables define MAC addresses for N3 network of relevant network functions.
   * QoS rules may be applied on the hardware switch connected to these interfaces.
 * `N4_*` variables define MAC addresses for N4 network of relevant network functions.